StarFish analysis: Medical device accessory draft guidance

 The main message of the guidance is that because some accessories have a lower risk than their parent device, they can be placed in lower class.
 The FDA example is an accessory for a Class III parent device.
 This accessory may pose lower risk that could be mitigated through general controls, or general and special controls, and could be regulated as Class I or Class II.
 As a result, the FDA encourages manufacturers to utilize the de novo classification process and request risk based classification for accessories that do not have a legally marketed predicate.

-As with any other drafts, the FDA seeks input on these draft guidance documents from industry and other stakeholders during the comment period.
-I am interested in hearing from readers whether you think these guidances will have a positive impact on your business.
+I am interested in hearing from readers whether you think these guidances have made a positive impact on your business.

-Vesna Janic is a Director of Quality/Regulatory at StarFish Medical.
-Her expertise in regulatory compliance and conformance with standards guides our QA/RA team and helps clients avoid waste while gaining time to market.
+Vesna Janic is a former Director of Quality/Regulatory at StarFish Medical.
+Her expertise in regulatory compliance and conformance with standards guided our QA/RA team and helped clients avoid waste while gaining time to market.

 Images: StarFish Medical